 I’ve been making this broccoli chickpea curry for a few months now when I want an easy, rich, and filling meal.
 It has quickly become a fast favorite of mine and of course, it makes amazing leftovers too.

-Every time I shared it on my stories when I was cooking it at night, you guys would always ask for the recipe.
+Every time I shared it on my stories when I was cooking it at night, I would always be asked for the recipe.
 But of course, it was night, the light was bad, and I couldn’t photograph at the moment.
 So I’d inevitably forget, until the next time I made it…when a bunch of you would ask again.

 Finally, I remembered to make it in the morning to photograph for you guys, and it’s HERE!!!
 One of my favorite dinner recipes can now be on your table, too.